-The Ontario Trillium Foundation (OTF) announced last week that the Ontario Justice Education Network (OJEN) has been approved for funding to expand our successful Youth-Police Dialogue program across the province.
-The $389,800 OTF grant will permit the program to be replicated in 10 Ontario communities within the next three years.
+The Ontario Trillium Foundation (OTF) announced in April that the Ontario Justice Education Network (OJEN) has been approved for funding to expand our successful Youth-Police Dialogue program across the province.
+The $389,800 OTF grant will permit the program to be replicated in 14 Ontario communities within the next three years.
 Over 400 youth will have the opportunity to engage with local police officers to identify solutions to youth-police tensions in their communities.

 OJEN’s Youth-Police Dialogue (YPD) program was first piloted three years ago in Toronto to improve relationships between police and youth in neighbourhoods that were experiencing high levels of tension.
 Last year, with funding from the City of Ottawa and the Ontario Trillium Foundation, we piloted the program with four Ottawa communities, and with First Nations youth in Sudbury and Thunder Bay.

 The YPD program is a youth-led initiative that provides them a forum to share their perspectives on issues that cause conflict with the police.
 The program is comprised of a series of sessions in which youth develop communication, advocacy and leadership skills.
 They learn about police practices and youth rights and responsibilities.
 Youth, lawyers and police officers, participate in shared learning activities and work together to identify strategies to improve the relationships between police and their communities.